ibm-cloud-docs/discovery-data/faqs.md

 {: #faq-integrate}
 {: faq}

 You can integrate {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} to make information that is stored in external data sources available to a virtual assistant.
 Create a *Conversational Search* project in {{site.data.keyword.discoveryshort}}, and then add the data sources that you want to make available to it.
-Next, create a *search skill* in {{site.data.keyword.conversationshort}}, and connect it to your {{site.data.keyword.discoveryshort}} project and collection.
-For more information, see the [Help your chatbot answer frequently asked questions](/docs/discovery-data?topic=discovery-data-tutorial-convo) tutorial.
+Next, create a *search integration* in {{site.data.keyword.conversationshort}}, and connect it to your {{site.data.keyword.discoveryshort}} project and collection.

 ## How does Watson Discovery access my data?
 {: #faq-connectors}